sanity/fakenews/README.md

-### RFC: Some thoughts on the problem of "fake news"
+### RFC: An examination of the problem of "fake news", and some necessary properties of any solution

 #### 1. Overview